yeemachine/kalidokit/README.md

     RightLittleDistal: {x: 0, y: 0, z: -0.1}
 }
 ```

-## Community Showcase + Contributing

-If you'd like to share a creative use of KalidoKit, please reach out or send a pull request!
-Feel free to also use our Twitter hashtag, [#kalidokit](https://twitter.com/search?q=%23kalidokit).

-Kalidoface/KalidoKit also now has a [Discord server][discord-url]!
-Come and join us!

-The current library is a work in progress and contributions to improve it are very welcome!
-Some plans include: better facial blendshapes, full leg tracking, and improved efficiency.

 [![Kalidoface virtual webcam](https://raw.githubusercontent.com/yeemachine/kalidoface-live2d-models/main/promo/TW-Promo-short.gif)](https://kalidoface.com) [![Kalidoface Pose Demo](https://cdn.glitch.me/29e07830-2317-4b15-a044-135e73c7f840%2Fkalidoface-pose-dance.gif?v=1633453098775)](https://3d.kalidoface.com)

+## Update
+  - We're improving the library and welcome contributions!
+Plans include better facial blendshapes, full leg tracking, and improved efficiency.

+## Community Showcase
+  - We warmly welcome you to showcase your innovative creations using KalidoKit on [Twitter](https://twitter.com/search?q=%23kalidokit)) using the designated hashtag [#kalidokit](https://twitter.com/search?q=%23kalidokit).

+## Contributing
+ - If you'd like to share a creative use of KalidoKit, don't hesitate to reach out or send a pull request.
+Your contributions and imaginative implementations of KalidoKit are highly valued, and we can't wait to see what you come up with

+ - We are excited to announce that Kalidoface/KalidoKit now has its very own Discord server!
+Join us in the community and be part of the conversation by clicking on the [Discord server][discord-url]

 [npm]: https://img.shields.io/npm/v/kalidokit
 [npm-url]: https://www.npmjs.com/package/kalidokit